cimentadaj/ml_socsci/05_unsupervised.md

 * Explore what each principal component measures with respect to the original seven variables.
 This can be done by accessing the object `rotation` with the `$` of the result of the `prcomp`
 * With the package `ggfortify`, use the function `autoplot` to plot the principal components

-How many principal componenets were created?
+How many principal components were created?
 How much variance do the first two and three components explain?
 What does PC1 measure?
 What does PC2 measure?

 <details>
   <summary><strong>> Answer </strong></summary>